-During a visit with him in Berlin, I took advantage of Mark Lebedew’s library to read Spike!.
+During a visit with him in Berlin in 2015, I took advantage of Mark Lebedew’s library to read Spike!.
 That’s Doug Beal’s account of the 1984 Olympic gold medal winning USA men’s volleyball team.
 It was published in 1985, so pretty soon after the events.
 I got through it in only a few hours of reading as it’s not much more than 100 pages.

 For those who’ve been around the game for a while, a lot of interest and focus may be on Beal’s side of the story of different players and their involvement in the national team.
 Most notable are the likes of Karch Kiraly, Sinjin Smith, and Tim Hovland.
 Karch and Sinjin wrote books with their sides of the story, and I’m sure other accounts are out there as well.
 In Spike! we get Beal’s side of handling the different personalities and antics.